Pylons-tech/pylons/docs/RECIPE_WALKTHROUGH.md

 - The "CookbookID" field is the ID of the cookbook that _contains_ this recipe
 - The "RecipeID" field is the unique identifier for this particular recipe
-- The "Name" and "Description" fields are the name and escription of the recipe
+- The "Name" and "Description" fields are the name and description of the recipe
 - The "CoinInputs" are the fields that detail what coins are required to run the recipe
 - The "ItemInputs" is the field for items which are required to run the recipe
 - The "Entries" field holds a list of the various outputs one could get from the recipe.
 Items are established with an ID and a set of doubles, longs, and strings to flesh oout the outputs.